🧪 Beta tests of Alphamoon's automation platform are open. Sign up and process invoices for three months for free.

 For paper receipts, it’s best to start with OCR software.

 In general, OCR enables scanned documents to be converted to readable text.
-Hence, the receipt OCR component processes scanned receipts and through machine learning algorithms, it learns to increase accuracy over time.
+Hence, the receipt OCR component processes scanned receipts, and through machine learning algorithms, it learns to increase accuracy over time.

 In other words, OCR deals with receipt image recognition – the tool recognizes the type of document by analyzing its visual components.

+OCR tools deploy Natural Language Processing methods to convert and analyze text.
 Depending on which OCR software for receipts you choose, you may work with a range of document formats.
 However, the most common are JPG, JPEG, PNG, and PDFs.
-In the case of PDFs, you will need a PDF Splitting component to save even more time with automation.
+For PDFs, you will need a PDF Splitting component to save even more time with automation.

 Once the software recognizes all the receipt elements – rows, numbers, handwritten signatures, etc. – the next element in the sequence is data extraction.
 Pre-defined fields – such as seller address or the gross amount (value of the transaction) – are automatically extracted and saved.
 All these fields appear in a file you can download as CSV or XLSX.
+The formats are not random – they are the most common formats used in ERP systems, which source this kind of digitized knowledge from documents.

 For digital receipts, the OCR part is much easier.
 While scans pose a challenge for image-to-text conversion, digital copies are never blurry or partially damaged.
 In this case, OCR for digital receipts performs the same actions – the workflow aims at delivering a readable text format.